sinhasagar507/Analysis-of-Global-Renewable-Energy-Trends/README.md

-# CSE_578_Portfolio
-CSE578 Data Visualization portfolio project on analysis of global renewable energy trends
+# Analysis and Visualization of Global Renewable Energy Trends

+## Objective

+- To analyze global renewable energy data and identify trends.